The potential to move to Australia can be exciting, but the process of immigration can be confusing and discouraging.

 Review of migration decisions

 Where a visa application is refused or a visa is cancelled, the applicant may be entitled to apply for review.
-It is important to note that not all applicants are entitled to review under the Migration Act.
-In addition, there are very strict timeframes for review.
-It is therefore essential that you seek our legal advice as soon as possible if a situation arises that requires review.
+Not all applicants are entitled to review under the Migration Act and there are strict timeframes for review.
+Therefore, if you receive an unfavourable decision, you must act quickly.

 Registered migration agents